radivot/myelo/CML/michor05/identifiability/README.md

 ![](outs/simData.png)

-Now define cost of a lack of fit, assuming normality.
+Now define the cost of a lack of fit, assuming normality.
 ```
 head(DataLogRat<-D%>%select(time, lrat,sd))
 # we narrowed D above to make lrat the only choice